-Not getting my ideal dietetic internship (DI) did not determine my fate.
+Not getting my ideal dietetic internship (DI) did not determine my nutrition career

 I had my heart set on moving to New York City to attend the Bronx VA internship.
 I had never lived far from home or studied abroad during college.
 Even when I went off to college, I never lived more than 40 minutes away from home.
 I wanted to explore a new city and the thought of moving to the “Big Apple” was exciting and liberating!